-POTTING MIX & POTS
+3. POTTING MIX & POTS

 The terra cotta pot was not the ideal pot choice by any means.
 Sometimes I just use what I have on hand, out of laziness, but I would not recommend using terra cotta pots for this plant.

 As far as potting mix, I was able to find a useful piece of advice from Exotic Rainforest that pointed out a Rhaphidophora tetrasperma enthusiast that used the following potting mix.

-No specific ratios were mentioned, but I’m planning on following that one recommendation.
-The mixture is a very well drained soil, to which an orchid potting mix and activated charcoal was added.
-The potting mix should be kept constantly damp.
+No specific ratios were mentioned, but I’m following that one recommendation.
+Here is my mixture.
+It is a very well drained soil and I’m using the following components:

 Please note that if you add chunky material like the orchid bark, the potting mix will be very aerated and you won’t have to worry nearly as much about overwatering since much more oxygen will be available at the roots.

 My taste in fertilizer has continued to evolve and I have switched my all-purpose fertilizer to a product called Dyna-Gro Grow.
-This is a very high quality fertilizer for a number of reasons.

 It is a complete fertilizer and it supplies all the necessary macro and micro nutrients that plants need.
 Eventually if you use a fertilizer that is not a complete fertilizer, it may eventually suffer from nutrient deficiencies.